oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 Use Host: Select any of the hosts from the drop down menu.
 Only hosts which belong in the pre-selected data center will display in this list.

-    * Export path: Enter the IP address or a resolvable hostname of the chosen host.
+    * Export path: Enter the IP address or a resolvable hostname of the NFS server.
 The export path should be in the format of 192.168.0.10:/data or domain.example.com:/data

 3. Click OK.
 The new NFS data domain displays on the Storage tab.
 It will remain with a Locked status while it is being prepared for use.
 When ready, it is automatically attached to the data center.